ibexa/documentation-user/docs/content_management/translate_content.md

 ### Edit existing translations

-The back office offers several entry points where you edit existing content item or product translations.
+The back office offers several entry points where you can edit existing content item or product translations.

 To edit a published translation of a content item: